 Prepare the Canning Equipment

-- While the tomato sauce is cooking, wash the jars, lids, and canning tools in warm, soapy water and rinse well.
+- While the tomato sauce is cooking, wash the jars, lids, bands, and canning tools in warm, soapy water.
+Rinse thoroughly, and set aside to air dry on a clean kitchen towel.

 - Place the water bath canner on the stove.
 Place the jar rack into water bath canner, set the jars in the canner, and fill with enough water to cover the jars.